 Birds Of Prey, Pacific Northwest

 The Merlin Falcon often prey on small to medium size birds, swooping down from above and grabbing the unsuspecting bird in flight.
 The song sparrow is the Merlin’s prey of choice.
-Merlin’s can be seen on most parts of the coastal region but they are an uncommon bird.
+Merlin’s can be seen in most parts of the pacific northwest, but they are an uncommon bird.

 They are a small bird measuring just 35 cm with a wing span of 60 cm, but like all the other falcons, they have large heads, sharp beaks and they can fly very fast.